-Our range of eyewear will help protect you while on site, in the workshop or garden.
+Our range of protective eyewear will help protect you while on site, in the workshop or garden.

 As a “Rule of Thumb”…

-Goggles (grade B) should be used for protection against potential risk from higher speed materials or particles, such as with cutting or grinding; equipment or activities that involve explosive force or pressure, such as nail guns or compressed tools.
+Goggles (grade B) should be used for protection against potential risk from higher speed materials or particles, such as with cutting or grinding; equipment or activities that involve explosive force or pressure.

 Spectacles should be used at all other times, or as required by site or company policy.

 This applies to all eye protectors and ensures they are manufactured to a specific standard.
 The specific EN 166 markings should be considered when choosing your protective eyewear –

 A dioptre is the measurement of the optical power of a lens.
 Glasses for mild short-sightedness normally require lenses of about -1.00 to -3.00 dioptres.

 A class 1 lens will have no measurable power to it.
 It will neither magnify nor reduce what you are looking at.

 3 – Refractive tolerance ±0.12-0.25

 K – Scratch resistant